Course Name: Bethpage State Park Golf Course – Red Course

 Location: Farmingdale, New York

 History: Bethpage State Park is the largest government-owned golf complex in the country, with five courses sprawling out from the clubhouse.
 Along with the Blue, the Red Course was the first to open in 1935 as a WPA project.
 Immediately used in the U.S. Amateur Public Links Championship in 1936, the Red Course is the consensus second best and second most challenging of the five courses.
 Next to the Red Course is the infamous Black Course, a notoriously challenging U.S. Open venue.
-Despite playing second fiddle to its neighbor, the Red Course is well-regarded as well, earning the following accolades:
+Despite playing second fiddle to its neighbor, the Red Course is well-regarded as well, earning the following accolade:

 - #7 Best Public Course in New York – Golfweek (2019)